digitalTraceData/digitalTraceData.github.io/project.md

 You will receive feedback from the lecturers during the feedback sessions (weeks 7 and 8).

 Steps:
 - Run a text classification model of your choice from [Hugging Face](https://huggingface.co/models) on the data collected in the first assignment.
+These models classify text, for example detecting the presence of hate speech, political leaning, personality traits or different emotions.
 The model should be appropriate to answer your research question.
 - Reflect on the biases you expect during the labeling process, and the origin of those biases.
 - Attend _Feedback session III_ (week 7) to discuss your progress.
 Ideally prepare a couple slides with your progress.
 Bring and hand in a list of 10+ concrete tasks and who completed those tasks.
 Make sure that the list is signed by all group members.
 - Reflect on how you would expand the study to tackle these issues.
 What type of data would you need to collect?